techy-robot/CACKLE/Docs/Wiki/Architecture/Protocol.md

 I could write a protocol that supports user-assisted auto addressing.
 The user could press the BOOT buttons on each board in order, and the address will be broadcasted on the network on by one!
 The ordered number would also be saved on chip, and each chip would have its own map.
 This idea works for both multi-master and master-slave architecture, and does not need external connections to setup a network.
 Each device added afterward initial setup would broadcast its mac address, and would be assigned a number based on the existing map.
 You can trigger a map reset too.

 For hotplugging rs 485 support I should have the chip assume on powerup that nothing is talking to it, and only after a set delay of idle bus should it respond

+I also found an opensource product that does almost exactly what I want for my modular robot control system!
+Its called [luos_engine](https://github.com/Luos-io/luos_engine).
+Every MCU knows all the others in the system and can communicate with any of the servicies.
+This was just a random discussion I found on the SimpleFOC discord about its integration.
+[Luos Technology | Luos](https://www.luos.io/docs/luos-technology).
+Luos has its own communication protocol built in, called Robus, which supporst Rs485 or One wire.
+It supports 700kbs per second for data max on a 1mhz bus.
+I would write my own motor services and process data commands.

 # Changelog:
 - 2024-09-16 Created